johnjago/johnjago.com/content/projects.md

 ## Previously

-*Projects not actively developed or used.*
+*Projects not actively developed or used, or which I’m no longer involved in.*

 [Timeless](https://github.com/johnjago/timeless) {{< years "2021–2023" >}} \
 Hugo theme used by this blog.
 It emphasizes readability and good typography.
 I have sinced merged it into this blog’s codebase for ease of maintenance.